core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Senders MUST NOT use the pairwise mode to protect a message addressed to multiple recipients or to the whole group.
 This prevents a client that wants to address one specific server from protecting a request with the pairwise key associated to that server, and then send the request over multicast.

 The pairwise mode MAY be supported.
 However, it MUST be supported by endpoints that support the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.
+An endpoint implementing only a silent server does not support the pairwise mode.

 ## Pre-Requirements